What do Guinea Pigs Eat?

 Timothy Hay is widely considered the best for Guinea Pig nutrition.
 At Nibble & Gnaw, we source our Timothy Hay from the Canadian Prairies, where the growing conditions are perfect for growing ultra-premium hay that is extremely high in nutritional content.

 As Guinea Pigs have a very intricate digestive system, fibre is absolutely crucial in ensuring the health of your pig and the normal digestion of their food.
 Timothy Hay in particular is an exceptionally nutritious, high fibre, high energy, low protein, low calcum type of grass hay that is an excellent food source for the guinea pigs in your life.

 Our Timothy Hay also promotes dental health and keeps your pet mentally stimulated.
-A nice full rack of Nibble & Gnaw Timothy Hay will give your guinea pigs a chance to forage, chew and keep active and stimulated.
+A nice full box of Nibble & Gnaw Timothy Hay will give your guinea pigs a chance to forage, chew and keep active and stimulated.

 At Nibble & Gnaw, we stock both First Cut and Second Cut Timothy Hay, each providing a multitude of different core benefits for Guinea pigs, rabbits and other small mammals.
 Not sure which is right for your pet?
 Check out our 'try me' starter pack so you can experience the best of both worlds!

 Our product is an Ultra Premium Timothy Hay with the following key benefits:

 - 100% Natural and Free from All Nasties (All Natural)

 - Fresh, greeen and nutritious